A Walking Song: Interpretation

-Ralph C. Wood concludes from a Christian point of view that A Walking Song references the inevitable journey towards death and beyond.
+Ralph C. Wood writes that from a Christian point of view, the song references the inevitable journey towards death and beyond.

-The character Bottom, who describes his dream as something that "the eye of man hath not heard, the eye of man hath not seen" in William Shakespeare's A Midsummer Night's Dream, has been likened to the version of A Walking Song modified to tell of the "hidden path" Frodo seeks.

 Adaptations

 In film

 Part of "A Walking Song" is featured in Peter Jackson's 2003 The Lord of the Rings: The Return of the King.
 Some lines from the poem are part of a larger montage entitled "The Steward of Gondor", written by Howard Shore and arranged by Philippa Boyens.
 The song is called "The Edge of Night" after a phrase in the lyrics.
 Its melody was composed by Billy Boyd, who plays Pippin.
+The lyrics sung in the film are: